-- assets of the Westin Hotel and Abu Dhabi Golf Resort along with an adjacent plot of land to Abu Dhabi Golf Resort.
+- 5.1 On 31 December 2020, the Group entered into a sale purchase agreement with a third party for sale of the businesses and assets of the Westin Hotel and Abu Dhabi Golf Resort along with an adjacent plot of land to Abu Dhabi Golf Resort.
 The total consideration allocated to the Westin Hotel and Abu Dhabi Golf Resort based on relative fair value of all properties amounted to AED 137,591 thousand (of which AED 23,837 thousand was receivable at 31 December 2020).
-The sale resulted in a gain on on 31 December 2020 upon satisfactory completion of all the substantive conditions precedent.
+The sale resulted in a gain on disposal of amounting to AED 58,432 thousand which is recorded in profit or loss.
+The title of these properties were transferred on 31 December 2020 upon satisfactory completion of all the substantive conditions precedent.
 Accordingly, the control of these businesses and assets were passed to the buyer on 31 December 2020. - 5.2 Capital work in progress mainly represent the cost incurred on the development and enhancement of hospitality and leisure facilities which were under progress at the reporting date and will be transferred to the relevant asset category of property, plant and equipment when ready for intended use. - 5.3 During the year, the Group sold property, plant and equipment resulting in a gain on disposal of AED 54 thousand (2019: AED 22,964 thousand).

-Property, plant and equipment include right-of-use assets mainly with respect to leases of plots of land of AED 86.609 thousand (2019: AED 71,784 thousand).
+Property, plant and equipment include right-of-use assets mainly with respect to leases of plots of land of AED 86,609 thousand (2019: AED 71,784 thousand).
 Depreciation charge of AED 3,848 thousand was recorded against the right-of-use assets during the year (2019: AED 2,692 thousand).
 The average lease term is 30 years.
 There were no major additions to right-of-use assets during the year.
 There are no extension or termination options on these leases.

-Certain land and buildings classified as property, plant and equipment are pledged as security against bank borrowings as disclosed under note 19
+Certain land and buildings classified as property, plant and equipment are pledged as security against bank borrowings as disclosed under note 19.